raitechnology/raids/README.md

 uses multiple Rai DS instances which share the same data.
 The first uses the default data size of 3 bytes.
 The network bandwidth limit is

-    2 ports * 25 Gigabits / ( 42 bytes GET request + 1.2 TCP overhead ) = 144 million/sec
+    2 ports * 25 Gigabits / ( 42 bytes GET request + 1.25 TCP overhead ) = 144 million/sec

-The TCP overhead is averaged over the pipeline of 128 requests mod the frame size, which is about 1.2 bytes per request.
+The TCP overhead is averaged over the pipeline of 128 requests fitting in a 1500 byte frame size, which is 1.25 bytes per request.

 ![redis_get_d3](graph/redis_get_d3.svg)